 - Sherrington 2019 Cochrane review: 108 trials, n=23,407.
 Exercise programs containing balance work reduced fall rate by ~24% and falls causing injury by ~26% Sherrington 2019.

-- Lesinski 2015 meta-analysis: identified how the dose changes the result thresholds. ~11–12 weeks minimum, 2–3 sessions/week, ~30–60 min per session.
+- Lesinski 2015 meta-analysis: identified dose-response thresholds. ~11–12 weeks minimum, 2–3 sessions/week, ~30–60 min per session.
 Effects emerge below this dose but plateau is reached at this level Lesinski 2015.

 - Otago Exercise Program: home-based balance + strength program developed in New Zealand.
 Multiple trials show 35–40% reduction in falls in community-dwelling older adults.